How to create compelling key messages

 Communication veteran Debbie Wetherhead recommends 3 steps to prepare key messages:

 - Start by revisiting the organizational mission, strategies, goals and objectives so you develop key messages to align with their broad direction.

 - Identify brand vocabulary, considering words and phrases you want associated with your brand and their SEO implications.

-- Conduct a competitive analysis to avoid creating key messages too close to competitors’.
-You can review competitive websites, blogs, collateral, ads, publicity and social media channels to chart competitors’ key messages, value propositions, proof points and brand vocabulary.
+- Conduct a competitive analysis to avoid creating key messages too close to competitors’ offerings.
+You can review competitors’ websites, blogs, marketing material, ads, publicity and social media mentions to chart competitors’ key messages, value propositions, proof points and brand vocabulary.

-Collect a representative team together (consider including your external PR and marketing consultants) to develop words and phrases as the core of complete sentences that will form key messages.
-Collect them on a flip chart or whiteboard, electronic or otherwise.
+- Collect a representative team together (consider including your external PR and marketing consultants) to develop words and phrases as the core of complete sentences that will form key messages.
+Collect on a flip chart or whiteboard.

-- Identify your messaging needs, whether they are ongoing or address a one-off situation.
+- Identify your messaging needs, whether ongoing or a one-off situation.

 - Check that a broad approach suits.

 - Prepare key messages that are wide in scope and describe the point of view of your organization, product, service, or program.